Benin, Togo & Ghana Expedition

 Day 5: Accra

-After breakfast you’ll leave Lome and travel for about four hours west into Ghana and the capital, Accra.
-This afternoon you’ll visit the National Museum in Accra, which is filled with fascinating displays on the country’s history and culture – indigenous arts and crafts, musical instruments, Stone Age artefacts and an exhibition about the slave trade.
+After breakfast you’ll leave Lome and travel for about 5.5 hours west into Ghana and the capital, Accra.
+This afternoon stretch your legs by taking a walking tour through the fishing village of Jamestown, and Accra's oldest district.
+Walk through laneways and meet locals as they prepare for evening meals, while kids play football and other games.
 Also worth a visit is the site where Ghana’s first president and one of its founding fathers declared independence in 1957.
 The Kwame Nkrumah Memorial Park was erected in memory of both.
 In the evening you can sample Accra's lively nightlife, heading out to one of the many bars and restaurants that can be found all over this surprising city.

 Day 6: Kumasi